Paragraphs

 A plastic insert between the femoral component and the tibial baseplate replaces the cartilage function allowing the thigh and shin bones to slide on each other.

-According to the location and severity of your knee arthritis, your surgeon will decide between a partial knee replacement or total knee replacement.
+Depending on the location and severity of your knee arthritis, your surgeon will decide between a partial knee replacement or total knee replacement.

 Osteoarthritis